cemreefe/cemreefe.github.io/source/misc/bits.md

 My own twitter-like space for quick notes and nonsense

+### 14 Oct 2024 23:29

+I quite like making client-side versions of useful things.
+See client-side pdf ocr by greg-tech <https://pdf.greg.technology/>

 ### 03 Oct 2024 14:00

 >It states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
 In other words, asking a question should not change the answer.[1]
 More formally, methods should return a value only if they are referentially transparent and hence possess no side effects. ー [Wikipedia: Command–query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)